Azure/AKS/blog/_posts/2024-11-13-dra-devices-and-drivers-on-kubernetes.md

 3. Shared access across pods requesting that single GPU.

 > [!NOTE]
-> The following is an **experimental** demo on a local Kind cluster; the open-source k8s DRA resource driver is under active development and **not yet supported for production use** on Azure Kubernetes Service.
+> The following is an **experimental** demo of the **first** scenario on a local Kind cluster; the open-source k8s DRA resource driver is under active development and **not yet supported for production use** on Azure Kubernetes Service.

 We'll start by creating a cluster having a provisioned GPU node with a `Standard_NC4as_T4_v3` (4 vCPUs, 28 GiB memory) instance on Ubuntu Linux 24.04 and a 64GB system disk size.
 After loading the `"nvcr.io/nvidia/cloud-native/k8s-dra-driver:v0.1.0"` image (that installs the control plane controller and kubelet plugin components) and confirming the `Running` status: